 The growth potion

 We’re dealing with a huge vertical that is growing in strength with each person joining the ranks of online entertainment.
-In fact, the pace is out-of-this-world considering that just a year ago, the industry was worth about $100B less than it is now.
-Asking – or more importantly answering – the question of how it managed to get so big, opens the door to understanding how to make profits off of iGaming’s strengths.
+Asking — or more importantly answering — the question of how it managed to get so big, opens the door to understanding how to make profits off of iGaming’s strengths.

 Technological advance